Some things are meant to be recycled and repurposed. For example, Mason jars fit nicely in this category. But other things may come as a surprise.

 A similar project is also featured on Mysocalledcraftylife.
-In this case an Ikea Lack side table was used but you can pretty much use any table you want.
+In this case, an Ikea Lack side table was used but you can pretty much use any table you want.
 Perhaps you’d like to give an old table a makeover.
-In any case, you’ll need a lot of bottle caps, some plywood, heavy duty adhesive, a glue gun, nails, a saw, paint, tape, grout, a bucket, a sponge, screws and screwdriver.
+In any case, you’ll need a lot of bottle caps, some plywood, heavy duty adhesive, a glue gun, nails, a saw, paint, tape, grout, a bucket, a sponge, screws, and a screwdriver.

 You would also need quite a few bottle caps to make a wind chime, especially if you want it to look like the one on Ephemeralalchemy.
 You’ll need something to attach all these caps to and that something can be anything from an empty can to a colander or a box.
 Attach your bottle cap chains to it and make the chime as long and as full as you want.

 Of course, not all the projects we found require large amounts of bottle caps.
-For some of them you only need a few caps.
-For example, check out Francoisetmoi to find out how to make bottle cap candles.
-Each cap becomes a tea light candle after you pour wax in it.
+For some of them, you only need a few caps.
+For example, check out tea light candle after you pour wax in it.
 Don’t forget the wick.